matitalatina/box/docs/development.md

 BOX is completely written in Scala (Scala and Scala.js).

-To extend the user inteface a widgets system is in place
+To extend the user interface a widgets system is in place

 ## Local server